SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions-exam-problems.md

     # body
 ```

-The body can consist of any code, as long as it matches the syntactic particularity of the language and is indented one tab inside.
+The body can consist of any code, as long as it corresponds to the syntactic particularity of the language and is indented one tab inside.

 ## Exam Problems